leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/mesh/cleanup.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Mesh --> Clean up --> Split Concave Faces`

-This tool can be used to convert any :term:`concave face` to convex by splitting the concave into two or more convex faces.
+This tool can be used to convert any :term:`Concave Face` to convex by splitting the concave into two or more convex faces.